 Mark and Luke speak the same, this was the second sign Jesus gave to his disciples concerning the coming destruction.
 The disciples would witness various commotions, insurrections, and seditions, against the Romans, and their governors; and the intestine slaughters committed among them before the siege of Jerusalem and the destruction of the Temple.
 Under Cureanus the Roman governor, sedition was raised on the day of the Passover, in which twenty thousand perished; after that, in another tumult, ten thousand were destroyed by cut-throats: in Ascalon two thousand more, in Ptolemais two thousand, at Alexandria fifty thousand, at Damascus ten thousand, and elsewhere in great numbers.

-Various famines were witnessed by the disciples before Jerusalem's destruction, one of these famines was in Claudius Caesar's time, was foretold by Agabus, and is mentioned in Act 11:28 and most dreadful ones there were, while Jerusalem was besieged, and before its utter ruin, related by Josephus.
+Various famines were witnessed by the disciples before Jerusalem's destruction, one of these famines was in Claudius Caesar's time foretold by Agabus, mentioned in Act 11:28 the most dreadful ones there were, while Jerusalem was besieged, and before its utter ruin, related by Josephus.

 Earthquakes were experienced at Crete, in cities in Asia, and in the times of Nero; particularly the three cities of Phrygia, Laodicea, Hierapolis, and Colosse; which were near to each other, and are all said to perish this way, in his reign; and Rome itself felt a tremor, in the reign of Galba.